Non-binary teacher sparks calls for dress code changes - NewsBreak

 Non-binary teacher sparks calls for dress code changes

-SHREVEPORT, La. ( KTAL/KMSS ) – A heated debate over dress code and gender identity spilled over from social media and into a packed Caddo Parish School Board meeting Tuesday with concerns about indoctrination and demands for changes to the district’s dress code for teachers.ALSO ON WJBF: Cafeteria Fire at Douglas Elementary School cancels Wednesday classes
+SHREVEPORT, La. ( KTAL/KMSS ) – A heated debate over dress code and gender identity spilled over from social media and into a packed Caddo Parish School Board meeting Tuesday with concerns about indoctrination and demands for changes to the district’s dress code for teachers.Bomb-threatened Black schools eligible for security grants

 Parents and community members from within the district and beyond showed up at the meeting to express concerns about a transgender, non-binary University Elementary School music teacher who prefers the gender-neutral honorific Mx. rather than Ms. and dresses very colorfully.